omniedgeio/omniedge-frontend/markdowndocs/Docs/Admin.md

 ![](/assets/docs/OmniEdge-CreateSecurityKey.png)
 ![](/assets/docs/OmniEdge-SecurityKey.png)

-## 6. Customize Auth Server
+## 6. Customize Supernode

-You can setup your own Auth Server server to increase security and speed for your Virtual Network.
+You can setup your own Supernode server to increase security and speed for your Virtual Network.

 ![](/assets/docs/OmniEdge-CustomizeAuthServer.png)